MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/New-AzureRmStorageAccount.md

 ```

 ### -Kind
-Kind of Storage Account.
-Valid values are:
+Specifies the kind of Storage account that this cmdlet creates.
+psdx_paramvalues

+- Storage.
-• Storage (General-purpose storage account which supports storing Blobs, Tables, Queues, Files and Disks)
+General purpose storage account that supports storage of Blobs, Tables, Queues, Files and Disks.

+- BlobStorage.
-• BlobStorage (Blob storage account which supports storing Blobs only)
+Blob storage account which supports storage of Blobs only.

-Default is Storage.
+The default value is Storage.

 ```yaml
 Type: String